LydiaaaWang/learngit/readme.txt

-Git is a distributed version control system.Ëæ±ã¸Ä¸Ä Git is free software.
+Git is a distributed version control system.try chinese Git is free software.